-Class lessons provide teachers and students with a forum to get to know one another, discuss issues, identify and solve problems together, and make a variety of decisions that affect classroom life.
+Class lessons in CSC provide teachers and students with a forum to get to know one another, discuss issues, identify and solve problems together, and make a variety of decisions that affect classroom life.

 Cross-age buddies activities pair whole classes of older and younger students for academic and recreational activities that build caring cross-age relationships and create a schoolwide climate of trust.

 Teachers ask students to complete short conversational activities at home (homeside activities) with their parents/caregivers.
 They also ask students to discuss the outcome of those activities back in the classroom.

 Homeside activities aim to promote interpersonal understanding by incorporating perspectives, cultures, and traditions from families.

 Schoolwide community-building activities bring students, parents, and staff together to create new school traditions.